Well, before you think I’m a pro at offering advice on how much to edit, let me make a quick confession.

 The next time you have a delivery date coming up, start writing close to the deadline.

 What about you?
 Do you struggle to mark a task as done and hit that submit button?
-Let me know in the comments section below!
+Do try out my pro tip on how to stop over editing and let me know if it worked for you in the comments section below.